Canal Importation Drainage Basin Stormwater Master Planning#

 This 2014 Master Plan effort updated the 2006 study utilizing detailed 2013 LiDAR topographic data and the latest hydrologic and hydraulic modeling software at that time.
 The current effective floodplain mapping for the Canal Importation Basin was also developed in 2014 as a part of these studies.
 These new floodplain and floodway boundaries are the most accurate and up-to-date representation of the 100-yr flood risk in the basin.

 With the completion of the update to the hydrologic and hydraulic modeling and associated floodplain mapping in 2014, Fort Collins Utilities is currently working to update the Selected Plan of Improvements section of the Stormwater Master Plan.

-At the conclusion of the Selected Plan update, a conceptual design level list of the improvements will be developed and incorporated into Fort Collins’ citywide capital improvement project prioritization process.
-The updated Selected Plan of Improvements will be adopted in 2021 after an in-depth public outreach effort.
+In 2021, Utilities gathered public input on the proposed improvements.
+At the conclusion of the update to the Selected Plan, a high-level design for each improvement will be developed and incorporated into Fort Collins’ citywide capital improvement project prioritization process.
+The updated Selected Plan of Improvements will be adopted in 2022.

 Did You Know?